 Non-financial assets that are subject to depreciation and amortisation are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
 Non-financial assets other than goodwill that suffered impairment are reviewed for possible reversal of the impairment at each reporting date.

-Notes to Financial Statements March 31, 2018 l) Intangible assets
+1) Intangible assets